Volume, Diffusion, and Draw Resistance: Evaluating Small and Large Bong Performance - Invincibowl

 When plant material combusts, it produces hot aerosol composed of gases, microscopic particles, and chemical byproducts.
 As this aerosol travels through a water-filled chamber, it transfers heat to both the surrounding water and the internal bong surfaces.

 Earlier laboratory investigations into water pipe filtration demonstrated that certain water-soluble compounds can be partially reduced when smoke passes through liquid.
 However, those same experiments also showed that total exposure depends heavily on puffing intensity and inhalation frequency.
-Increased puff volume and repetition can offset filtration effects.
+Increased smoke velocity and repetition can reduce filtration effects.

-From a structural perspective, chamber volume influences how long smoke remains inside the device before inhalation.
+From a structural perspective, bong chamber volume influences how long smoke remains inside the device before inhalation.

 Larger bongs typically: